raxtemur/OmniGround/README.md

 **OmniFusion** is an advanced multimodal AI model designed to extend the capabilities of traditional language processing systems by integrating additional data modalities such as images, and potentially audio, 3D and video content.

 ### ChangeLog
+[01/04/2024] OmniFusion-1.1 weights are uploaded to [Huggingface](https://huggingface.co/AIRI-Institute/OmniFusion/tree/main/OmniMistral-v1_1).
+Now the model can speak Russian :)
-[22/11/2023] OmniFusion weights will soon be available!
+[22/11/2023] OmniFusion weights are available on [Huggingface](https://huggingface.co/AIRI-Institute/OmniFusion)

 ### Architecture